He keepeth the paths of judgment, and preserveth the way of his saints.

 Consider the second clause, “And preserveth the way of his saints.”
 A saint is a sanctified person, a holy person consecrated to God.
 The men in context are those pursuing God’s wisdom and knowledge (Pr 2:1-5).
 This includes the fear of the Lord, which is reverence for His purity and hatred of all sin (Pr 2:5; 8:13; 16:6; Ps 97:10; 119:104; Amos 5:15).

-The glorious God promises to preserve the way of such men, for they are the delight of His soul (Deut 33:3,26-29; Ps 34:11-22; 37:23-24).
-He will prosper and protect them in the holy lifestyle of godliness, and He will assist them to persevere in it as well.
+The great God promises to preserve the way of such men, for they are the delight of His soul (Deut 33:3,26-29; Ps 34:11-22; 37:23-24).
+He will prosper and protect them in their godly lifestyle, and He will assist them to persevere in it as well.
+These men are greatly blessed in many different ways by living careful lives to please God (Ps 112:1-10).

 What is the lesson for you?
 The dedicated and diligent pursuit of God’s wisdom will be successful.
 But it will also bring His blessing and protection on your life, which will not be given to those neglecting God’s wisdom.
 Does your life match the descriptive statements of what the person does that is committed to obtaining wisdom (Pr 2:1-5)?